davesque/wes/README.md

 This is a bare bones assembly compiler written as a quick hack to generate instruction code for Ben Eater's 8-bit computer project (see here: https://eater.net/8bit).
-The name, "dac", stand for David's Assembly Compiler.
+The name "dac" stand for David's Assembly Compiler.
 However, if you're frustrated with its lack of features, you can call it Dumb Assembly Compiler too, but that'll cost you some karma.